-Most of the enterprise applications settings are actually loaded during the application startup itself and the application behavior is controlled by the application settings persisted in a Flat file or Registry or Database etc.
+Most of the enterprise application settings are actually loaded during the application startup itself, and the application behavior is controlled by the application settings persisted in a Flat file or Registry or Database, etc.

-In this example, we are going to create application property file called "MyApp.Properties" and going store the application settings into that file.
+In this example, we will create an application property file called "MyApp.Properties" and store the application settings in that file.
 We will also read the persisted properties from that file and display that in the Console Window.

 2. Key&Value Pairs of Properties